meegpipe/meegpipe/tutorials/batman/abp_feat.md

 import meegpipe.node.*;

 % The default settings will do.
 But we need to use an appropriate DataSelector
-% so that only the ABP signal is used by this node. myNode = abp_beat_detect.new(...
+% so that only the ABP signal is used by this node.
+You don't want this node to
+% start detecting heartbeats in 257 EEG signals... myNode = abp_beat_detect.new(...
     'DataSelector',     pset.selector.sensor_label('Portapres')...
     );